StaticJsCMS/static-cms/BREAKING_CHANGES.md

 - media path changed from `string | string[]` to `{ path: string | string[], alt?: string }`
 - Nested collections, meta config moved into nested config.

+CHANGES

+- Default styles are now provided in the preview frame.
+If you provide your own via `registerPreviewStyle`, then these default styles will not be included.

 ADDED
 - `forSingleList` - Allows for changing styles for single list items